In today’s world of digital touchpoints communication, a computer-telephone integration (CTI) strategy is more critical than ever.

 While some methods—such as Google Ads, SEO tools, CRM add-ons, and MRMs—track a variety of digital touchpoints, they overlook the single most valuable and direct path to and from your customers: the phone call.

-The Evolution of Customer Digital Touchpoints – From the 90s to Today
+The Evolution of Customer Touchpoints – From the 90s to Today

 Our age of digital marketing has offered up quite a range of customer touchpoints.

 In the early days of digital, (circa 1998), there were simply landlines and mass emails.
-The latter were so rudimentary that we can’t even call them “campaigns.”
-Emails were sent without knowing the recipient, their persona, their intent or their need.
+The latter was so rudimentary that we can’t even call them “campaigns.”
+Emails were sent without knowing the recipient, their persona, their intent, or their need.

 Then, from the late 90s to the early 2000s, most email blasts were nothing more than junk mail sent to addresses of unknown persons.
 The best marketers could hope for was that their emails were being sent to a valid email address.

 But fast forward to now, and we find that the communication pendulum has swung very far from the days of AOL and local ISP.

 And what do all of these platforms and media choices have in common?

 The marketer has a very clear idea of their audience’s persona, socio-demographics, and buying behavior.